 If you want to specify a server filter within a Microsoft Access project (.adp) for data located on a server, use the ServerFilter property.

 To apply a saved filter, press the Apply Filter button for forms, or apply the filter by using a macro or Visual Basic by setting the FilterOn property to True for forms or reports.
 For reports, you can set the FilterOn property to Yes in the report's property sheet.

 The Apply Filter button indicates the state of the Filter and FilterOn properties.
 The button remains disabled until there is a filter to apply.
 If an existing filter is currently applied, the Apply Filter button appears pressed in.
 To apply a filter automatically when a form or report is opened, specify in the OnOpen event property setting of the form either a macro that uses the ApplyFilter action or an event procedure that uses the ApplyFilter method of the DoCmd object.

-You can remove a filter by clicking the pressed-in Apply Filter button, clicking Remove Filter/Sort on the Records menu, or by using Visual Basic to set the FilterOn property to False.
+You can remove a filter by choosing the pressed-in Apply Filter button, choosing Remove Filter/Sort on the Records menu, or using Visual Basic to set the FilterOn property to False.
 For reports, you can remove a filter by setting the FilterOn property to No in the report's property sheet.

 Support and feedback